UM-ESG/ESG-Website/content/by-laws.md

 Shall be responsible for all publicity of Engineering Council meetings.

-Shall be responsible for UMEC Newsletter
+Shall be responsible for ESG Newsletter

 Shall maintain the web calendar of all Engineering Council and member society events.